ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 });
 ```

+3. Local shareable connection pool
-3. If you create a record of type `sql:PoolOptions` and reuse that in the configuration of multiple clients, for each
+If you create a record of type `sql:PoolOptions` and reuse that in the configuration of multiple clients, for each
 set of clients that connect to the same database instance with the same set of properties, a shared connection pool
 will be created.